 Germany paedophile on trial for raping Indian children

-Berlin, Jan 3 (AFP) A convicted paedophile appeared before a court in Berlin today charged with raping six children - the youngest just five years-old - while working in India, local media reported.
+Berlin, Jan 4 (AFP) A convicted paedophile has appeared before a court in Berlin charged with raping six children - the youngest just five years-old - while working in India, local media reported.

 The 59-year-old man, named as Karl-Heinz N, was convicted in 1996 by a court in Thailand for sexual offences against minors, the reports said.